There was an error with your log in

 • An experienced, local hiking guide with extensive knowledge of the area (English/French speaking)

-• Accommodation for 7 flights (in two to three-star hotels & simple auberge in Buoux, ensuite bathrooms & breakfasts)
+• Accommodation for 7 nights (in two to three-star hotels & simple auberge in Buoux, ensuite bathrooms)

 • Entrance to Buoux Fort